MicrosoftDocs/architecture-center/docs/solution-ideas/articles/loan-chargeoff-prediction-with-sql-server-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-A charged off loan is a loan that is declared by a creditor (usually a lending institution) that an amount of debt is unlikely to be collected, usually when the loan repayment is severely delinquent by the debtor.
-Given that high chargeoff has negative impact on lending institutions’ year end financials, lending institutions often monitor loan chargeoff risk very closely to prevent loans from getting charged-off.
+A charged off loan is a loan that is declared by a creditor (usually a lending institution) that an amount of debt is unlikely to be collected.
+It's usually when the loan repayment is severely delinquent by the debtor.
+Given that high chargeoff has negative impact on lending institutions’ year-end financials, lending institutions often monitor loan chargeoff risk very closely to prevent loans from getting charged-off.

-This solution demonstrates how to build and deploy a machine learning model with SQL Server 2019 pre-installed in Data Science VM with R Services embedded to predict if a bank loan will need to be charged off within the given period.
+This solution demonstrates how to build and deploy a machine learning model, with SQL Server 2019 pre-installed in a Data Science VM with R Services embedded.
+The solution predicts if a bank loan will need to be charged off within the given period.

 ## Architecture

 ![Architecture diagram of building and deploying an ML model to predict a bank loan.](../media/loan-chargeoff-prediction-with-sql-server.png)
-*Download an [SVG](../media/loan-chargeoff-prediction-with-sql-server.svg) of this architecture.*
+*Download a [Visio file](https://arch-center.azureedge.net/loan-chargeoff-prediction.vsdx) for this architecture.*

-1.Develop and deploy R code into R Studio IDE installed on VM or DataScientist workstation connecting to Data Science VM where SQL Server is installed.
+1. Develop and deploy R code into the RStudio IDE, which is installed on a VM or DataScientist workstation.
+It's connected to a Data Science VM, where SQL Server is installed.

-2.Predict and score the model and the prediction and scored data can be visualized into Power BI.
+2. Predict and score the model.
+The prediction and scored data can be visualized in Power BI.

-Data scientists do the data preparation, model training, and evaluation from their favorite R IDE .
+Data scientists do the data preparation, model training, and evaluation from their favorite R IDE.
 DBAs can take care of the deployment using SQL stored procedures with embedded R code.

-Finally, a Power BI report is used to visualize the predicted and scored results deployed.
+Finally, a Power BI report is used to visualize the predicted and scored results that are deployed.

 ### Components